griffda/PROCESS-/documentation/proc-pages/eng-models/tf-coil.md

 <p style='text-align: justify;'>
   The conductor layer is made of \(N_\mathrm{turn}\) turns per coils, set by the
   <em>n_tf_turn</em> user input (one turn per coil is used by default).
 Each
-  turn is made of a conductor wrapped in a turn insulation with a thickness set with the <em>thicndut</em> user input.
-The conductor is cooled using a fraction of the mid-plane cross-section are set by the <em>fcoolcp</em> (iteration variable 23).
+  CP section corresponding to an outer leg is wrapped with ground insulation of thickness <em>tinstf</em>.
+Inside, the ground insulation, each turn is made of a conductor wrapped in a turn insulation with a thickness set with the
+  <em>thicndut</em> user input.
+The conductor is cooled using a fraction of the
+  mid-plane cross-section are set by the <em>fcoolcp</em> (iteration variable 23).
 </p>

 <figure>